Skip to main content

 Frank had a younger diagnosis, so he fell at the margins when qualifying for alternative care.
 He was denied care at three different locations because he was under 62.

 When Amy did find a care center for Frank, the facility kicked Frank out after eight days.
-Eventually, they found a center that would support Frank, but the couple’s struggles are universal though.
+Eventually, they found a center that would support Frank, but the couple’s struggles are universal.

-Legislative leg power behind increasing visibility and accessibility to healthcare resources are long overdue.
+Legislative leg power for increasing visibility and accessibility to healthcare resources are long overdue for Frank and others.

 “I’m in the middle of this journey, Amy said.
 “I’m not done.”